To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 Requirements

-For the construction you have to master soldering tasks.
-The following articles provide tips on how to do this.
+For the assembly you have to master soldering tasks.
+The following articles contain tips on this.

 - Electronics – Solder THT components by hand